 Panning from left to right, Zapruder followed the motorcade as it moved through Dealey Plaza.
 A highway sign momentarily blocked Zapruder's view of the President's limo.
 Staying focused, however, the amateur continued filming.

 On the sixth floor of the Book Depository, at that moment located behind the motorcade, Oswald allegedly fired twice more from the southeast corner.
 Governor and Mrs. Connally, sitting in the front seat of the limo, later said they heard three shots coming from behind them.
-(The link depicts Warren Commission exhibit 1312 - a person of Oswald's height seated on a carton alongside the open "assassination window.")
 Three spent casings were, in fact, found on the depository's sixth floor, near the window.
 Connally "immediately thought it was an assassination attempt."

 Seconds later the fatal shot struck the right side of the President's head.
 The Zapruder film, shockingly explicit, recorded the horror.
 One cannot imagine what Jackie Kennedy was thinking at the moment she witnessed her husband's death blow.
 We do know what she said.
 Governor Connally recalled her words: